google/quota-monitoring-solution/README.md

     ![ds_edit_data_source](img/ds_edit_data_source.png)
     It will open the data source details
     ![ds_datasource_config_step_1]img/ds_datasource_config_step_1.png
-6. Replace the BigQuery Project Id, Dataset Id and Table Name to match your deployment.
-Verify the query by running in BigQuery Editor to make sure query the correct results and there are no syntax errors:
+6. Replace the BigQuery Project Id of your bq table, Dataset Id and Table Name to match your deployment.
+If you assigned app codes add a list of  project ids in where clause  from the csv file upload.
+Verify the query by running in BigQuery Editor for accuracy & syntax:

     ```sql
+    #For org level dashboard use the following query
     SELECT
         project_id,
         added_at,
         region,